strawdynamics/drift/.github/pull_request_template.md

 ## Checklist

-Please use the checklist that is most closely related to your pr _(you only need to use one checklist, and you can skip items that aren't applicable or don't make sense)_:
+Please use the checklist that is most closely related to your PR _(you only need to use one checklist, and you can skip items that aren't applicable or don't make sense)_:

 - [fixing typos]()
 - [documentation]()